 Fellows are fully incorporated into the work of the MFA and may consult on projects related to their research.
 They also share their research through the CNA’s and MFA’s public programs and online platforms to benefit a range of audiences.

-Introduced in 2024, the Hans Brenninkmeyer Visiting Senior fellowship invites established scholars to participate in a short-term residence at the Center for Netherlandish Art, where they can conduct independent research and contribute to the vibrant intellectual life of the Center through activities such as lectures, workshops, and panel discussions.
+Introduced in 2024, the Hans Brenninkmeyer Visiting Senior fellowship invites established scholars to participate in a short-term residence at the CNA, where they can conduct independent research and contribute to the vibrant intellectual life of the Center through activities such as lectures, workshops, and panel discussions.
 The fellowship creates an opportunity for participants to nurture outstanding research, work with MFA collections, and connect with MFA staff and members of the CNA community.

-In spring 2024, Professor Erma Hermens, director of the Hamilton Kerr Institute at the University of Cambridge’s Fitzwilliam Museum, was the inaugural Brenninkmeyer fellow.
+In spring 2025, the CNA hosted Judith Noorman, associate professor of Early Modern Art History at the University of Amsterdam, as the second Brenninkmeyer fellow.
+Erma Hermens, director of the Hamilton Kerr Institute at the University of Cambridge’s Fitzwilliam Museum, was the inaugural Brenninkmeyer fellow in spring 2024.